emilkm/enyo-amf/README.md

 ## Lib

-As recommended by Enyo's documentation this add-on package is located in a subvolder _amfx_ of _lib_
+As recommended by Enyo's documentation this library is located in a subfolder of _lib_ called _amfx_

 # What Do I Get